Genivia/ugrep/README.md

                   --and, --andnot, --bool, --files and --lines.

            -O EXTENSIONS, --file-extension=EXTENSIONS
-                  Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
-When an `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
+                  Only search files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as -g '*.ext' for each `ext' in EXTENSIONS.
+When an `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as -g '^*.ext'.
 This option may be repeated and may be combined with options -g, -M and -t to expand the recursive search.

            -o, --only-matching
-                  Output only the matching part of lines.
+                  Only the matching part of a pattern match is output.
 If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.

            --only-line-number
-                  The line number of the matching line in the file is output without displaying the match.
+                  Only the line number of a matching line is output.
 The line number counter is reset for each file processed.

            --files, -%%
                   Boolean file matching mode, the opposite of --lines.
 When